Janghyun1230/Speaker_Verification/README.md

 - 0.01 lr sgd with 1/2 decay
 - l2 norm clipping with 3

-To finish training and test in time, I use smaller batch (4 speakers x 5 utterances) than the paper.
+To finish training and test in time, I used smaller batch (4 speakers x 5 utterances) than the paper.
 I used first 85% of the dataset as training set and used the remained for the test.
 In the below, I used softmax loss (contrastive loss is also implemented).
-In environment, it takes less than 1s for calculating 40 utterances embedding.
+In my environment, it takes less than 1s for calculating 40 utterances embedding.

 1) **TD-SV**
 For each utterance, random noise is added at each forward step.
 I tested the model after 60000 iteration.
 As a result, Equal Error Rate (EER) is 0, and we can see for small population, the model performs well.